Box, Inc. (NYSE:BOX) Expected to Post Earnings of $0.20 Per Share

-Wall Street analysts expect Box, Inc. (NYSE:BOX) to announce $0.20 earnings per share for the current quarter, according to Zacks Investment Research.
-Five analysts have issued estimates for BOX’s earnings, with the highest EPS estimate coming in at $0.21 and the lowest estimate coming in at $0.18.
+Wall Street brokerages expect that Box, Inc. (NYSE:BOX) will report earnings per share (EPS) of $0.20 for the current quarter, Zacks Investment Research reports.
+Five analysts have issued estimates for BOX’s earnings.
+The lowest EPS estimate is $0.18 and the highest is $0.21.
 BOX also reported earnings per share of $0.20 during the same quarter last year.
-The company is expected to announce its next quarterly earnings report on Tuesday, December 7th.
+The business is expected to issue its next earnings report on Tuesday, December 7th.

-According to Zacks, analysts expect that BOX will report full-year earnings of $0.79 per share for the current fiscal year, with EPS estimates ranging from $0.75 to $0.82.
-For the next financial year, analysts forecast that the business will post earnings of $1.00 per share, with EPS estimates ranging from $0.92 to $1.06.
-Zacks Investment Research’s EPS averages are an average based on a survey of sell-side research analysts that follow BOX.
+On average, analysts expect that BOX will report full-year earnings of $0.79 per share for the current year, with EPS estimates ranging from $0.75 to $0.82.
+For the next year, analysts anticipate that the business will post earnings of $1.00 per share, with EPS estimates ranging from $0.92 to $1.06.
+Zacks’ earnings per share averages are an average based on a survey of sell-side research analysts that that provide coverage for BOX.

 BOX (NYSE:BOX) last posted its quarterly earnings data on Tuesday, August 24th.
 The software maker reported $0.21 earnings per share for the quarter, topping analysts’ consensus estimates of $0.19 by $0.02.
 BOX had a negative return on equity of 21.15% and a negative net margin of 4.13%.
 The business had revenue of $214.50 million for the quarter, compared to analyst estimates of $213.01 million.
 During the same quarter in the prior year, the company earned $0.18 earnings per share.
 The company’s revenue was up 11.5% on a year-over-year basis.